 1 canned chipotle chile in adobo, minced, plus 2 teaspoons adobo sauce

 1 teaspoon ground cumin

 Set your Instant Pot to the sauté function.
 Once warmed, add the olive oil and allow to heat through.
 Once heated, add the onion, carrot, and garlic to the Instant Pot and season with a big pinch of salt.
 Cook, stirring frequently, until the vegetables are softened but haven't taken on color, 6-8 minutes.

 Add the chipotle, adobo sauce, oregano, and cumin to the Instant Pot and cook, stirring until frequent, about 1 minute.
 Add the beans, 2 teaspoons salt, and 7 cups water.
 Lock lid, set to sealing, and cook at high pressure for 20 minutes.
-Allow the pressure to release manually.
+Allow the pressure to release naturally.
+This will take at least another 15-20 minutes..
 Taste the soup and season with more salt if necessary.